Disruption is failure - how to transform with AI without breaking anything

 The evolutionary alternative nobody celebrates

-Research shows evolutionary change works better, but it does not make headlines.
+Organizations using phased rollouts report 35% fewer critical issues during implementation compared to enterprise-wide deployment.
+Yet this approach does not make headlines.
 Small continuous modifications let you learn inexpensively and with minimal disruption.
 When modifications fail, you have lost very little.
 When they work, you build on them.

 Think about how Tallyfy customers who succeed with workflow automation do it.
 They do not rip out all their existing processes on day one.
 They start with one annoying manual process.
 Document it.
 Automate it.
 Get comfortable.
 Then another.
 Then another.